Skip to Content

-Massey’s Bachelor of Health Science is the first undergraduate degree in New Zealand that lets you combine a comprehensive, interdisciplinary suite of health majors and minors.
+Massey’s Bachelor of Health Science lets you combine a comprehensive, interdisciplinary suite of health majors and minors.

 The Bachelor of Health Science (Health Promotion) will give you the skills you need to enable people to improve their health.
 This programme moves beyond a focus on individual behaviour towards a wide range of social and environmental interventions.
 It takes an integrated approach to the science of good health, and highlights the importance of nutrition, exercise and sleep to achieving and maintaining good health throughout the life cycle.

 Using this holistic approach to health, you’ll be able to communicate accurate and informed advice to produce a positive impact on health.

 Your Bachelor of Health Science lecturers have received awards for their research and teaching.
 Our teaching excellence is acknowledged by the AKO Aotearoa National Centre for Tertiary Teaching Excellence.

 Massey has a wide range of minors that you can do alongside your health promotion major.
 It’s easy to build a degree that caters to your interests and your future career path.

 Our curriculum meets the public health competencies defined by the Public Health Association of New Zealand and the Health Promotion Forum of New Zealand, so you’ll get the skills employers demand.
 Graduate with the knowledge to critically evaluate evidence of health promotion prevention and intervention strategies.
 These include community development, participation, social change, social marketing and advocacy.
 You’ll be able to apply your new knowledge to the design, implementation and evaluation of health promotion activities.
 From day one in the workplace, you’ll contribute to more effective health promotion in New Zealand and internationally.